 I have done it.

-I totally could of just bought paw balm from the store but I wanted to give it a try and see if it could be done easily, and you know what?
+I totally could have just bought paw balm from the store but I wanted to give it a try to see if it could be done easily, and you know what?

 Here’s the low down on how I did.